Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 These findings under OCBC provide several insights.
-First, they clarify the reverse size effect: the experimentally observed out-of-plane lattice expansion does not indicate enhanced polarization.
+First, they clarify the anomalous size effect: the experimentally observed out-of-plane lattice expansion should not be interpreted as evidence of enhanced polarization or strain-driven ferroelectricity.
 On the contrary, it coexists with a significantly suppressed polar displacement.
 Next, the idealized OCBC calculations also enable the separation of the two fundamental mechanisms contributing to this anomalous expansion.
-One mechanism is a thickness-independent expansion induced by the depolarization field, which is given by $\mathcal{E}_{\rm d} = -P_{\rm s}^{\rm OC}/\epsilon$, where $P_{\rm s}^{\rm OC}$ is the remanent polarization under OCBC, $\epsilon$ is the dielectric permittivity.
-Since the surface polarization charge is fixed by the film’s equilibrium $P_{\rm s}^{\rm OC}$, the resulting electric field remains independent of film thickness, analogous to the electric field in an ideal parallel-plate capacitor, which is constant regardless of plate separation.
+One mechanism is a thickness-independent expansion induced by the depolarization field, which is given by $\mathcal{E}_{\rm d} = -P_{\rm s}/\epsilon$, where $P_{\rm s}$ is the spontaneous polarization and $\epsilon$ is the dielectric permittivity.
+Here, both $\mathcal{E}_{\rm d}$ and $P_{\rm s}$ are determined self-consistently at electrical equilibrium under OCBC and are therefore nearly thickness-independent, analogous to the electric field in an ideal parallel-plate capacitor, which remains constant regardless of plate separation.
 As discussed below, the depolarization field combined with the negative piezoelectric effect intrinsic to ferroelectric HfO$_2$ contributes to out-of-plane lattice expansion.
-The other mechanism is the surface stress effect, which becomes increasingly pronounced as the film thickness decreases.
-Finally, and most strikingly, a finite polarization persists in free-standing HfO$_2$(111) slabs as thin as 0.6 nm (Fig.~S2).
-This demonstrates that (111)-oriented HfO$_2$ films fundamentally avoid the conventional critical thickness limit, maintaining robust ferroelectricity even under the most stringent electrostatic boundary conditions.
+We note that the depolarization field originates from the incomplete screening of polarization-induced bound charges, reflecting bulk polarization under finite-size boundary conditions rather than a surface-specific chemical effect, as further supported by Fig.~S3, where the polar $Pca2_1$ slab shows a clear potential drop whereas the nonpolar $P4_2/nmc$ slab with identical surface termination exhibits a symmetric potential profile and no depolarization field.
+The other mechanism is the surface stress effect, which becomes increasingly pronounced as the film thickness decreases; this contribution is explicitly separated from the depolarization-field-driven effect in our analysis.
+Finally, and most strikingly, a finite polarization persists in free-standing HfO$_2$(111) slabs as thin as 0.6 nm (Fig.~S4).
+This demonstrates that (111)-oriented HfO$_2$ films fundamentally avoid the conventional critical thickness limit, maintaining robust ferroelectricity even under the most stringent electrostatic boundary conditions~\cite{Sai09p107601}.